jasonvanwyk/web-scrapper/docs/issues/general_learnings.md

 4. **Resource Lifecycle Logging**: Log resource lifecycle events (creation, opening, closing) at appropriate levels to aid debugging.

+5. **Streaming Operations**: For large files or network operations, implement streaming processing (using iterators or generators) to minimize memory usage and improve efficiency.

 ## System Dependencies and Integration

 1. **Beyond Package Dependencies**: For complex tools like browser automation, be aware of system-level dependencies that may be required beyond Python packages.